Defining Business Owner’s Policy (BOP)

 Are you an employer?

-For employers, Workers’ Compensation Insurance is important.
-Workers’ Compensation coverage pays the medical bill of an employee or employee’s family if a work-related injury, illness or death occurs, if it is purchased alone and it is mandatory in most states, Workers’ Compensation also covers an employee’s income if they can’t work due to a covered illness or injury.
+For employers, Workers’ Compensation Insurance is essential.
+Workers’ Compensation coverage pays the medical bill of an employee or employee’s family if a work-related injury, illness, or death occurs if it is purchased alone.
+It is mandatory in most states, Workers’ Compensation also covers an employee’s income if they can’t work due to a covered illness or injury.

 If you have a business, do you rent or lease vehicles?

-Commercial Auto Insurance from The Hartford is a must-have for companies that use cars and trucks for their business.
+Commercial Auto Insurance from The Trumbull company is a must-have for companies that use cars and trucks for their business.
 It protects your business from the potential shocking financial loss your company can experience if you or an employee is found faulty in the event of an auto accident.